 Other Hard Surfaces (cont.)
 BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Permeable Pavement At sites defined as "high-use sites" (refer to the Glossary in the Stormwater Manual Volume I). (cont.)
 In areas with "industrial activity" as identified in 40 CFR 122.26(b)(14).
 Where the risk of concentrated pollutant spills is more likely such as gas stations, truck stops, and industrial chemical storage sites.
 Where routine, heavy applications of sand occur in frequent snow zones to maintain traction during weeks of snow and ice accumulation.
 Where the seasonal high groundwater or an underlying impermeable/ low permeable layer would create saturated conditions within 1 foot of the bottom of the lowest gravel base course.
 Note: Criteria with setback distances are as measured from the bottom edge of the bioretention soil mix.
 Citation of any of the following infeasibility criteria must be based on an evaluation of site-specific conditions and a written recommendation from an appropriate licensed professional (e.g., engineer, geologist, hydrogeologist): Bioretention or Rain Gardens Where professional geotechnical evaluation recommends infiltration not be used due to reasonable concerns about erosion, slope failure, or down-gradient flooding.
-List #1 (both) and List #2 (bioretention Within an area whose ground water drains into an erosion hazard, or landslide hazard area. (bioretention only) Where the only area available for siting would threaten the safety or reliability of pre-existing underground utilities, pre-existing underground storage tanks, pre-existing structures, or pre-existing road or parking lot surfaces.
+List #1 (both) and List #2 (bioretention only) Within an area whose ground water drains into an erosion hazard, or landslide hazard area.
+Where the only area available for siting would threaten the safety or reliability of pre-existing underground utilities, pre-existing underground storage tanks, pre-existing structures, or pre-existing road or parking lot surfaces.
 Where the only area available for siting does not allow for a safe overflow pathway to stormwater drainage system or private storm sewer system.
 Where there is a lack of usable space for bioretention areas at redevelopment sites, or where there is insufficient space within the existing public right-of-way on public road projects.
 Where infiltrating water would threaten existing below grade basements.
 Where infiltrating water would threaten shoreline structures such as bulkheads.

 Other Hard Surfaces (cont.)
-BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Applicable The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Where evaluation of infiltration is not required per the Infiltration Infeasibility Map due to steep slopes, erosion hazards, or landslide hazards.
-Within setback provided for BMP T7.30 (Stormwater Manual Volume V, Section 7.4) Where they are not compatible with surrounding drainage system as determined by the city (e.g., project drains to an existing stormwater collection system whose elevation or location precludes connection to a properly functioning bioretention area).
-Where land for bioretention is within an erosion hazard, or landslide hazard area (as defined by MICC 19.07.060).
-Where the site cannot be reasonably designed to locate bioretention areas on slopes less than 8 percent.
-Within 50 feet from the top of slopes that are greater than 20 percent and over 10 feet of vertical relief.
-For properties with known soil or groundwater contamination (typically federal Superfund sites or state cleanup sites under the Model Toxics Control Act [MTCA]): Within 100 feet of an area known to have deep soil contamination.
-Where groundwater modeling indicates infiltration will likely increase or change the direction of the migration of pollutants in the groundwater.
+BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Applicable and Rationale for Each Where groundwater modeling indicates infiltration will likely increase or change the direction of the migration of pollutants in the groundwater.
 Wherever surface soils have been found to be contaminated unless those soils are removed within 10 horizontal feet from the infiltration area.
 Any area where these facilities are prohibited by an approved cleanup plan under the state MTCA or Federal Superfund Law, or an environmental covenant under Chapter 64.70 RCW.
-Within 100 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is 1,100 gallons or less.
-As used in these criteria, an underground storage and Rationale for Each tank means any tank used to store petroleum products, chemicals, or liquid hazardous wastes of which 10 percent or more of the storage volume (including volume in the connecting piping system) is beneath the ground surface.
+Within 100 feet of a closed or active landfill.
+Within 10 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is 1,100 gallons or less.
+As used in these criteria, an underground storage tank means any tank used to store petroleum products, chemicals, or liquid hazardous wastes of which 10 percent or more of the storage volume (including volume in the connecting piping system) is beneath the ground surface.